pism/pism/doc/sphinx/practical-usage.rst

 All PETSc programs including PISM accept command line options which control how PETSc distributes jobs among parallel processors, how it solves linear systems, what additional information it provides, and so on.
-The PETSc manual [petsc-user-ref]_ is the complete reference on these options.
+The PETSc manual :cite:`petsc-user-ref` is the complete reference on these options.
 We list some here that are useful to PISM users.
 They can be mixed in any order with PISM options.